yunusao/Sales-Data-Analysis/README.md

 - Integrate a database to store and retrieve sales data.
 - Create a web interface for real-time data visualization and interaction.
 - Include advanced statistical analysis and predictive modeling.

 ---

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as per the terms of the license.

+---